-Standard 5: Classroom Motivation and Management Skills - The teacher understands individual and group motivation and behavior and creates a learning environment that encourages positive social interaction, active engagement in learning, and self-motivation.
 Standard 3: Learning Environments.
-The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.
+The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self motivation.

 - 3(a) The online teacher knows how to leverage management strategies to foster student motivation and engagement. - 3(b) The online teacher understands motivational theories and their application within online environments. - 3(c) The online teacher knows the importance of synchronous and asynchronous communication. - 3(d) The online teacher understands the unique aspects of communicating with students and stakeholders in online environments. - 3(e) The online teacher demonstrates understanding of developmentally and ageappropriate digital citizenship and responsibility.